 How to Make Portobello Chicken Lasagna

-In a separate skillet or pot, melt butter over medium low heat.
+In a separate large skillet or pot, melt butter over medium low heat.
 Add cream and allow to simmer for 3 minutes.
 Stir in garlic, pepper and Italian seasoning, cooking for another minute or two.
 Add parmesan cheese (shredded by hand) and stir until creamy.

 Now, the magic begins.
 Combine the alfredo sauce with the chicken mixture to make the filling.
 Spoon a little of the filling in an 11 X 8 inch casserole dish, then sprinkle some of the mozzarella on top.

-Cover the mixture with slices of lasagna noodles, then repeat the process at least two more times until you end with mozzarella cheese on top.
+Cover the mixture with slices of lasagna noodles, (ad) then repeat the process at least two more times until you end with mozzarella cheese on top.
 Yum!
 Portobello Chicken Lasagna!

 Sprinkle the entire dish with dried parsley and bake in a 350 degree oven for 40 minutes until golden brown and bubbly.